 If you are having a boy then his testicles will move into his scrotum during this week.

-The baby’s brain cells are fast developing.
+At 26 weeks of pregnancy the baby’s brain cells are fast developing.
 So it can now understand and remember.
 The baby can hear you and actually moves to a rhythm when you speak.
 Studies have shown that even after birth a baby remembers a music that has been played to her in the womb.

-Week 26 Tips and Advice
+Week 26 Pregnancy Tips and Advice

 Don’t weight yourself everyday to know how much you have put on.
 This is because you will notice fluctuations.
 This happens due to the water retention in the body.
 Just continue to healthy.